methnen/m-chart/readme.txt

 = 1.1.4 =

-* Updated Handsontable to a the latest stable version (0.15.1) this fixes a copy/paste issue in the spreadsheet for some browsers
+* Updated Handsontable to the latest stable version (0.15.1) this fixes a copy/paste issue in the spreadsheet for some browsers

 = 1.1.3 =